paulroho/paulroho.github.io/_posts/2014-09-30-Workshop-Selenium.md

 at the [Mobile App Europe 2014](http://mobileappeurope.com/).

 ---
-End-to-end-test over different devices (desktop - mobile - tablet) Ability to directly access an API or a database
+* End-to-end-test over different devices (desktop - mobile - tablet)
+* Ability to directly access an API or a database

-Selenium webdriver is becoming a W3C standard -> Every browser will support Selenium: [http://www.w3.org/TR/webdriver](http://www.w3.org/TR/webdriver)
+* Selenium webdriver is **becoming a [W3C standard](http://www.w3.org/TR/webdriver)** -> Every browser will support Selenium!

-Selenium Grid - scale tests to several nodes (different OS/browser)
+* Selenium Grid - scale tests to several nodes (different OS/browser)

 ##Webdriver Protocol
-AKA "JSON wire protocol"
+* AKA "JSON wire protocol"
-Client with bindings to several languages (C#, Java, Ruby, Python, ...)
+* Client with bindings to several languages (C#, Java, Ruby, Python, ...)
-JSON Wire Protocol
+* JSON Wire Protocol
-Server to be downloaded for each browser (except FireFox - in standard Selenium JAR)
+* Server to be downloaded for each browser (except FireFox - in standard Selenium JAR)

-Selendroid and iOS-Driver for the mobile browsers
+* Selendroid and iOS-Driver for the mobile browsers

 nuget Package for .NET: